top of page

 Why should I book with Mike?

 Selecting Mike as your health professional means you're choosing someone deeply committed to your wellbeing.
 Mike works diligently to ensure that you reach your health and fitness goals expediently through effective treatments, comprehensive explanations, and pragmatic at-home exercise guidance.
 He enjoys answering questions, particularly those related to pain.
-A testament to his competence, over 80% of clients choose Mike based on personal recommendations or after reading our Google Reviews.
+Many people choose to see Mike based on a personal recommendation or from reading customer feedback on Google.

 What is his style of treatment?